EduardoRodriguesF/quartz/doc/quartz.1.md

     $ quartz use products

-Create a new endpoint in a sub-handle within *products*, immediatly switching to it.
+Create a new endpoint in a sub-handle within *products*, switching to it afterwards.

     $ quartz create products/create --method POST --url http://localhost:8080/products/ --use